juecd/slate/source/index.html.md

 `DELETE https://api.withhako.com/v0/warehouses`

 ### Query Parameters
+_This endpoint requires an **array** of one or more objects as input.
+The parameters for the objects are as follows:_

 Parameter | Type | Required
 --------- | ------- | -------
 warehouseID | String | true

 ### Response Parameters
+_This endpoint returns an **array** of one or more objects upon success.
+The parameters for the returned objects are as follows:_

 Parameter | Type
 --------- | -------